-Our new co-educational boarding house, Cooper Lodge, will open in September for boys in the Lower School, and boys and girls in the Sixth Form.
+Our new co-educational boarding house, Cooper Lodge, will open in autumn 2020 for boys in the Lower School, and boys and girls in the Sixth Form.

-Growing numbers of Cooper Lodge Shell and Fourth Form boys, and Lower Sixth girls, are already enjoying life at Teddies in temporary accommodation and are looking forward to moving in to the new House next year when they will be joined by a new group of Shells boys, and new Lower Sixth girls and boys.
+Growing numbers of Cooper Lodge Shell and Fourth Form boys, and Lower Sixth girls, are already enjoying life at Teddies in temporary accommodation and are looking forward to moving in to the new House later in the year when they will be joined by a new group of Shells boys, and new Lower Sixth girls and boys.

 Below, HM Fergus Livingstone shares his vision for Cooper Lodge, and introduces himself and his family.